davidjspooner/repoxy/requirements/ui/20_ui_overview.md

 This document describes the **MVP user interface** for the Repoxy application, based entirely on the interview so far.

-Repoxy is a web UI for **browsing repository data cached by the backend** (e.g. Docker registries, Terraform/OpenTofu providers and modules, PyPI indexes, Debian APT repositories).
+Repoxy is a web UI for **browsing repository data cached by the backend** (e.g. Container registries, Terraform/OpenTofu providers and modules, PyPI indexes, Debian APT repositories).

 The webapp used react / nod and matrial UI